andrewGhazi/havel/README.md

 itself.

-Sometimes there’s no single package that introduces many unique dependencies, but there may be a *pair* or *triplet* that do.
+Sometimes there’s no single package that introduces many unique dependencies, but there may be a *pair* or *triplet* that does.
 You can check the impact of removing each combination of `order = 2` packages like so: